jiayi-99/CiS422-pj1-debug/README.md

 ## Use:

-download project, unzip files, run app.py from command line or IDE and it will open the page in your browser. you can input your source co-ordination (latitude, longi-tude) pairs and find web app will help you to find direction,and showing path on map.
+Download project, unzip files, run app.py from command line or IDE and it will open the page in your browser. you can input your source co-ordination (latitude, longi-tude) pairs and where you want to go.
+Web app will help you to find direction,and showing path on map.

 ## Use:How to find co-ordination ?